razi-rais/cryptography-hands-on-labs/encrypt-decrypt/readme.md

 2. Click the Create Keys button.
 The label displays the key name and shows that it is a full key pair.

 3. Click the Export Public Key button.
 Note that exporting the public key parameters does not change the current key.
-Examine the public key created at <LabSourceDirectory>\Cryptography\Begin\Output\Encrypt\rsaPublicKey.txt
+Examine the public key created at \Begin\Output\Encrypt\rsaPublicKey.txt

 4. Click the Encrypt File button and select the file \Begin\Output\Docs\samplefile.txt.
 Also, examine the content of encrypted file saved in the folder \Begin\Output\Encrypt\samplefile.enc